 They have a set sales process, and they stick to it.

-Top reps design their goals based on what they can control Setting results-based goals is dangerous.
+Elite level sales pros design their goals based on what they can control.
+Setting results-based goals is dangerous.
 Top reps know they can’t control the availability or mood of those they call on, the weather, or a client’s cash flow.
 What they can control is their own actions.
-Having a clear and consistent sales process makes sure they’re doing all they can do to keep the sale on track.
+Controlling what they do and how often they do it makes a difference.
+They can make ten calls, use a specific phrase or methodology, etc. Having a clear and consistent sales process makes sure they’re doing all they can do to keep the sale on track.